upkie/upkie/README.md

 ## Citation

-If you built an Upkie or use parts of this project in your works, please cite the project and its contributors:
+If you built an Upkie or use parts of this project in your work, please cite the project and its contributors:

 ```bibtex
 @software{upkie,